Helping museum goers deepen their appreciation of art

 Buttons that expand sections to reveal a location button and links to literature and merchandise

-I recruited five people and gave them tasks to perform with the prototype.
-Some test subjects identified as veteran visitors of museums and art galleries, while others did not.
+I had a prototype for what seemed like a viable product, but would actual users appreciate it and find it intuitive to navigate?
+I recruited five people on whom to test the prototype.
+Some identified as veteran visitors of museums and art galleries, while others did not.

 Findings:

-Participants successfully completed all tasks, validating the design
+Participants successfully and smoothly completed all prompts, validating the design.

-Participants appreciated how the app facilitated access to information, and they requested even more access
+Participants appreciated how the app facilitated access to information, and they wanted even more access.

-Participants appreciated how they could curate a list of favorite works of art, and they requested additional ways of customizing the app
+Participants appreciated how they could curate a list of favorite works of art, and they wanted additional ways of customizing the app.

 “Being able to have a guide like this in your own hands ups accessibility.”